BarryCarlyon/insomna-twitch-extension-barrycarlyon/README.md

 ### [Get Extensions](https://dev.twitch.tv/docs/api/reference#get-extensions)

-The plugin will set the required query parameters of `extension_id`.
+The plugin will set the required `Query` parameters of `extension_id`.

-If there is no environment set `version` then this API will return the released version of the Extension, otherwise the optional query parameter of `extension_version` is set from the environment.
+If there is no environment set `version` then this API will return the released version of the Extension, otherwise the optional `Query` parameter of `extension_version` is set from the environment.

-You can override the environment by specifying a Query parameter of `extension_version`
+You can override the environment by specifying a `Query` parameter of `extension_version`

 ## Other Tools!